DJI: History

+In 2024, DJI began to produce electric bicycle motors, diversifying product lines.
+In 2025, DJI introduced its first robot vacuum cleaner, the DJI Romo.
+About 7000 Romo vacuum cleaners were hacked by a Spain-based French engineer Sammy Azdoufal in early2026 as he tried to use his PlayStation Gamepad to control his own vacuum cleaner.
+DJI later thanked Azdoufal on X for reporting the vulnerability; in March 2026, The Verge reported that the company had paid him $30,000 for one of his findings.
+In February 2026, DJI sued the United States government to challenge an import ban on its drones, arguing the restrictions were unlawful and would harm U.S. businesses and consumers reliant on its technology.

 Corporate structure

 In 2018, DJI raised roughly $1 billion in funds in preparation for an envisioned IPO on the Hong Kong Stock Exchange.
 As of July 2020, these rumors persisted with no indication that an IPO was forthcoming.
 The company had previously raised $500 million in a 2015 funding round from investors including state-owned New China Life Insurance, GIC, and New Horizon Capital, the latter being co-founded by the son of China's former premier minister, Wen Jiabao.
 DJI has also received investment from Shanghai Venture Capital Co., SDIC Unity Capital, owned by the State Development and Investment Corporation, and China Chengtong Holdings Group, owned by the State-owned Assets Supervision and Administration Commission of the State Council.
 DJI denies they are a state-owned company, citing state-affiliated investor counts less than six percent of the company ownership and with less than 1% voting rights.
 DJI counts roughly 14,000 employees and has 17 offices internationally.
 The company is known for having a very difficult hiring process as well as an extremely competitive internal culture where teams are often pitted against each other to design better products.

-DJI's factories in Shenzhen include highly sophisticated automated assembly lines.
+DJI's factories in Shenzhen include sophisticated automated assembly lines.
 Many of the components for these assembly lines are built in-house.